chriseaton/rhino/README.md

 Rhino is a tough, production-focused Node.js Microsoft SQL Server driver that incorporates pooling and runs the well-supported [tedious](http://tediousjs.github.io/tedious/) package under the hood, fully utilizing all of it's [available configuration options](http://tediousjs.github.io/tedious/api-connection.html#function_newConnection).
-Rhino was built to take the bullsh*t out of running database queries and let you, the developer, focus on running queries and getting reliable, fast, results.
+Rhino was built to take the frustration out of running database queries and let you, the developer, focus on running queries and getting reliable, fast, results.

 Rhino is a solid choice because...